Economic problem

-Economic systems solve these problems in several ways:"... by custom and instinct; by command and centralized control (in planned economies) and in mixed economies that "...uses both market signals and government directives to allocate goods and resources."
-The latter is variously defined as an economic system blending elements of a market economy with elements of a planned economy, free markets with state interventionism, or private enterprise with public enterprise..."
+Economic systems attempt to solve these problems in several ways: "...by custom and instinct; by command and centralized control (in planned economies)" and in mixed economies using "...both market signals and government directives to allocate goods and resources."
+The latter is variously defined as an economic system blending elements of a market economy with elements of a planned economy, free markets with state interventionism, or private enterprise with public enterprise.

-Samuelson wrote in Economics, a "canonical textbook" of mainstream economic thought that "the price mechanism, working through supply and demand in competitive markets, operates to (simultaneously) answer the three fundamental problems in a mixed private enterprise system..."
+Paul Samuelson wrote in Economics, a "canonical textbook" of mainstream economic thought that "the price mechanism, working through supply and demand in competitive markets, operates to (simultaneously) answer the three fundamental problems in a mixed private enterprise system..."
 At competitive equilibrium, the value society places on a good is equivalent to the value of the resources given up to produce it (marginal benefit equals marginal cost).
-This ensures allocative efficiency-the additional value society places on another unit of the good is equal to what society must give up in resources to produce it.
+This ensures allocative efficiency — the additional value society places on another unit of the good is equal to what society must give up in resources to produce it.